 - Another view of the finished basket with handles.

-How much cord do I need for a fabric basket?
+How much cord do I need for a fabric rope bowl?

 It depends!
-Generally about 10-15 yards of cording or rope will make a decent size basket with a top diameter of about 8-10 inches.
-It all depends on how big you make your base and how you bring up your sides.
+Generally about 10-15 yards of cording or rope will make a decent size bowl with a top diameter of about 8-10 inches.
+It all depends on how big you make your base and how you bring up your sides with the wrapped rope.

 Have fun and play around!
 You’ll get hooked on making these fabric bowls and baskets.
 Here are some we’ve made.

-How do you make a small rope basket?
+How do you make a small rope bowl?

 Check out all of our sewing projects on Create Whimsy.